kylejlin/dobutsu_shogi_2024/README.md

 # Dobutsu Shogi Analyzer (2024)

-This program solves Dobutsu Shogi.
+The solver perfectly solves the game of Dobutsu Shogi.
+You can use it to find the best move in any reachable position.
+You can try it out [here](https://kylejlin.github.io/dobutsu_shogi_2024).

-The name is qualified with "2024" to distinguish it from a similar solver I wrote in 2021.
+> Note: The name of this repository is qualified with "2024" to distinguish it from
-I'm creating a new solver because I want to try a different approach.
+> a similar solver I wrote in 2021.

 ## Tip for developers: Run in release mode.

 I recommend using `cargo run --release` and `cargo test --release`, since the program (as well as the tests) can be quite computationally intensive.
+Sometimes, you will get a stack overflow error in debug mode.
+The tests should all pass in release mode, however.

 ## Table of contents